freegeek-pdx/fgwebsite/plugins/formbuilder/readme.txt

 3. Adding new form fields.

 == Changelog ==

+= 0.82 =
+* Feature: Added ability to export or delete specific forms from the XML backup database.
+* Feature: Added ability to translate specific front-end strings without translating the whole application.
+* Feature: Slight navigation and design reorganization for easier navigation.
+* Feature: Updated alternate_action with more robust code checking for curl library first.
+* Bug Fix: Fixed more Windows path related problems.
+* Bug Fix: Enabled setting checkboxes, dropdowns and radio buttons as required fields.

 = 0.81 =
 * Feature: Configured FB to automatically scroll back to the location of the form on the page when submitted.